skamateros/forestgame/README.md

 # Forest Game

-Dialogue-based game written in TypeScript using Microsoft Azure NLU and XState for dialogue management.
+Dialogue-based game written in TypeScript using Microsoft Azure NLU and XState for dialogue management, developed as part of LT2816 - Dialogue Systems at Gothenburg University.

 ## Features
 - Natural language understanding via Azure Cognitive Services